 *If the address on your ID is not up-to-date, we ask that you bring supporting documentation of your current residence (ie, copy of a lease agreement or a utility bill), so we can ensure that our clients are actively living in Stark County.

-When receiving assistance, clients sign a federal TEFAP form.
-By doing so, they certify that they meet the following income requirements, which place them below 200% of the poverty level as defined by federal standards to receive food assistance.
+When receiving assistance, clients sign what is called a TEFAP form.
+By doing so, they certify that they meet the following income requirements, which place them below 200% of the poverty level as defined by federal standards to receive food assistance:

 Becoming a Proxy: